narengan/cis/cli/cli-domain.md

    `ibmcloud cis domain-remove DNS_DOMAIN_ID [-i, --instance INSTANCE_NAME]`

 ### ARGUMENTS:
-   `DNS_DOMAIN_ID` is the id of DNS domain.
+   `DNS_DOMAIN_ID` is the ID of DNS domain.

 ### OPTIONS:
    `-i, --instance`  Instance name.
-If not set, the context instance specified by `ibmcloud cis instance-set` will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

 ## List domains